MilenTecle/coffee-ceremony/README.md

 ## Features
  - ### Navigation

    - The navigation bar is fully responsive with four links, to help the user navigate through the site.
 It is visually clear which site your visiting because the acive site has ha white frame.
 This is enhanced with the background change when hovering over the menu links.
-It is also easy for the user to navigate back via the navigaion bar links, and the logo that leads back to the Home page.
+It is also easy for the user to navigate back via the navigation bar links, and the logo that leads back to the Home page.

-   - The navigation bar is fixed so it always remains visible for the user.
+   - The navigation bar is fixed so it is always remains visible for the user.

    - On smaller screens the navigation bar will show a hamburger icon.
 The hamburger icon expands when toggled, listing the pages and showing a white frame on the active site.